ghc-proposals/ghc-proposals/proposals/0000-simplify-static.rst

 But there may be some back-compat issues.
 Perhaps existing libraries rely on using nested let-bindings in ``static``.
 I asked some key players:

-* Laurent Rene de Cotret says "I stand behind your proposal.
+* Laurent Rene de Cotret says *"I stand behind your proposal.
 As you mention, this will bring the behavior in line with the documented one.
-I'm happy to support Cloud Haskell users in transitioning when the time comes."
+I'm happy to support Cloud Haskell users in transitioning when the time comes."*
-* Mathieu Boespflug says "This sounds reasonable to me.
-Simple is better.
-And since the compiler currently allows more programs than advertised, it is arguably fair to stop allowing those programs that the documentation says should not be allowed even without a deprecation cycle."
+* Mathieu Boespflug says *"This sounds reasonable to me.
+Simple is better."

 Alternatives
 ------------